Calibration of answer probabilities in verbal autopsies: Working Paper: Related work

-Our method is similar in spirit to~\citep{li19} in that we use the joint distribution of answers to infer the conditional distribution of causes of death.
+Our methods are similar in spirit to~\citep{li19} in that we use the joint distribution of answers to infer the conditional distribution of causes of death.
 Indeed, \cite{li19} is adaptable to learning distributional parameters - including the probbase - from a marginal distribution of only $A$.
-However, a Bayesian model for the distribution of $A,D$ essentially requires a specification of the form of the likelihood $P(A=a|D=d_j)$.
-Our method, technically, aims to evaluate the accuracy of a VA algorithm using only unlabelled data without making any specifications on the form of the likelihood function - only the posterior.
-Our approach of attempting to learn a probbase from observed VA data is, of course, not original; both the InSilicoVA and Bayesian approach learn probbase elements to varying degrees~\citep{mccormick16,li19}.
+However, a Bayesian model for the distribution of $A,D$ essentially requires a specification of the form of the likelihood $\cprob{A=a}{D=d_j}$.
+Our methods technically aim to evaluate the accuracy of a VA algorithm using only unlabelled data without making any specifications on the form of the likelihood function.

-In summary, our approach, which is somewhat machine-learning inspired, jointly evaluates a VA method and a probbase, without the need for labelling of samples, or explicitly specifying a form for the likelihood function.
-We do require an explicit form for the posterior: but this is a VA method, which we consider to be an object under investigation.
-We consider an arbitrary VA method, and make no assumptions on the joint symptom-cause-of-death distribution other than a block-diagonal covariance structure.